 To qualify for the final competition in this event the contestant must be in the top 25 to qualify.
-Points to be scored 10-6-4-2-1-.5 adding one pint for each entry in the class, regardless of the classification of the show.
+Points to be scored 10-6-4-2-1-.5 adding one point for each entry in the class, regardless of the classification of the show.

 - 1. Class Specifications.
 Open to junior riders on horses.
 To jump 8 or more fences of hunter type with or without wings.
 The course must contain an oxer, a combination, at least one change of direction, and two of the following which may not be combined; a bending line, a narrow jump (6'-8'), a roll back turn, a fence at the end of the ring, or a long approach to a single fence.
 Horses to jump 3'3.
 The judge may require further testing at his/her discretion, USEF Tests 1-22.
-The same horse must be shown in all phases of the class.
-Martingales are prohibited in the flat phase.
 Class to be judged on hands, seat, guidance, and control throughout.
-Judge may require additional test such as those found in the MHSA rule book in the Equitation Division.
 To fill a class, 3 must complete the course.
-To qualify for the MHSA Hunt Seat Medal on Horses Finals, rider must be a member of MHSA.
-Those competing at the Finals need to be USEF/USHJA member or pay a USEF/USHJA non-member fee. - 2.
+To qualify for the MHSA Hunt Seat Medal on Horses Finals, riders must be a member of MHSA.
+Those competing at the Finals need to be USEF/USHJA members or pay a USEF/USHJA non-member fee. - 2.
 Each member show shall be entitled to hold a class for MHSA Hunter Seat under the following conditions: - a.
 If there are 40 or more entries the class must be divided by every other number, by height of horse or age of rider. - b.
 Application to hold the class must be filed with the MSHA prior to publication of the prize list. - c.
 MHSA Hunter Seat on Horses Classes held at shows beginning less than 15 days before the finals competition shall count towards qualification for the next year's finals. - d.
 Entries for the annual finals competition shall close five (5) days before the date of the finals competition. - e.
 Exhibitors who lose their junior status as of December 1st shall not be eligible to compete in the MHSA Hunter Seat on Horses classes qualifying classes held after the finals competition during that year. - f.
 Exhibitors may not ride in both the MHSA Hunter Seat on Horses and MHSA Hunter Seat on Ponies at the same show.